Uber said the Real-time ID check feature is added to put a curb on the imposters driving as an Uber driver.

 Initially, the feature will be available only in few cities of India such as Kolkata, Hyderabad, Delhi, Jaipur, Pune, Lucknow and Mumbai.

-The real-time ID check feature was launched successfully last year in countries such as U.S., Australia, and Canada.
+The real-time ID check feature was launched successfully last year in countries such as the U.S., Australia, and Canada.
 With the addition of this feature, Uber riders are more likely to feel secure while taking a ride.
 Recently Increase in fraudulent activities by the drivers lead the company to add another layer of security check.